Course - Introduction to Pathology - HBIOA2001

 Lectures, compulsory participation in laboratory exercises in histology and cytology.

-Practical test must be passed before examination.
+Practical test and laboratory course must be approved before the final exam.

 Compulsory assignments